ritza-co/handbook/standups.md

 Standups are **not** there to monitor you or make sure you are doing "enough", so don't feel pressured by them.

 Standups are optional but encouraged.
 I use mine as my own to-do list for the day and check back on it during the day and often the day after (while I am writing the next one) as a way of keeping track and adjusting/correcting my own time estimates.

+--

+**Why "standups"?** In colocated dev teams it's common to do this at the same each morning.
+The entire team stands up (which is intended to help ensure that no one talks for too long) and gives a short update on what they're working on and anything they need help with).
+In distributed, async teams the terminology doesn't make as much sense, but sitting is unhealthy so if you have a standing desk or similar feel free to use the name as a reminder to stand up for a while :)